Hermética: Live albums and Víctimas del Vaciamiento (1993–1994)

 Hermética toured Patagonia at the beginning of 1993.
 In March that year, Ácido Argentino was certified gold by the Argentine Chamber of Phonograms and Videograms Producers (CAPIF), having shipped 30,000 copies in Argentina.
-Tripoli invited them to produce a new studio album in Miami or Los Ángeles but the band refused, preferring to stay in Argentina.
+Trípoli invited them to produce a new studio album in Miami or Los Angeles but the band refused, preferring to stay in Argentina.
 Hermética was scheduled to support Megadeth, but their guitarist/vocalist Dave Mustaine had health problems which forced the band to cancel the concert.
 They received proposals to play with Metallica, but rejected the required terms of the contract.
 After touring in Rosario and Greater Buenos Aires, Hermética performed their first concert in Buenos Aires on May 15, 1993, at Stadium, a new concert hall with a capacity of 5,000.
 They recorded the live album En vivo 1993 Argentina and a home video.
 The album included a heavy metal cover version of "Si se calla el cantor", a song first recorded by folk singer José Larralde.
 This album ended the contract with Radio Trípoli, which was renewed.
 Hermética performed at the Olmos penal facility on August 17, along with Lethal, A.N.I.M.A.L., Massacre, Attaque 77, Pilsen and the British U.K. Subs.
 The concert was presented by the radio host Norberto Verea, and was recorded and released on a live CD named "Radio Olmos".
 The band performed another concert at Stadium on September 4, and began to produce their third studio album.

 Hermética was part of the 1994 edition of the Monsters of Rock festival in Buenos Aires, alongside Black Sabbath, Slayer, and Kiss.
 Shortly after, they released their third studio album, Víctimas del Vaciamiento.
 As the Stadium's hall was not big enough to accommodate the audience, they held a concert at Estadio Obras Sanitarias.
 Hermética recorded their performance and released it as a live album titled Lo último.
 Meanwhile, their newest studio album received gold certification.
 The band recorded a cover version of a folk song, "De los pagos del tiempo", also by Larralde.
 The band had received proposals to play at Obras the previous year, which the accepted with the condition that they would organize it themselves.